IBM-Blockchain-Archive/marbles/phase1_tutorial.md

 #Marbles Phase 1 - Demo

 ##BEFORE YOU RUN
-- As a "tutorial" this doc is incomplete.
-As a "how do I run your marble thing" it is sufficient.
+- The underlying network for this applicaiton is from the Linux Foundation's Hyperledger project.
+They have extensive [Fabric Documentation](https://github.com/openblockchain/obc-docs),
 - The expectations of this application are to test the JS SDK, guide its development and to aid a developer become familiar with our SDK + chaincode.
 - This is a `very simple` asset transfer demonstration.
 Two users can create and exchange marbles with each other.
 - There will be multiple phases.
 Phase 1 and 2 are complete  [2/15/2016]
-- The chaincode is not included, it can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode)
+- The chaincode is not in this repo, it can be found here: [https://github.com/ibm-blockchain/marbles-chaincode](hhttps://github.com/ibm-blockchain/marbles-chaincode)

 ***